Installation

 (LPB) orM

-(PPS) connector.
-If there is no empty connector, there is no problem adding the wires for BSB-LAN to an already "used" connector, provided the wires are inserted carefully. - Now you need to power on the microcontroller.
+If there is no empty connector, there is no problem adding the wires for BSB-LAN to an already "used" connector, provided the wires are inserted carefully.
+Regarding the cables, an (ideally screened/shielded) twisted two-core cable is recommended by Siemens.
+However, a number of users have also been successful with plain bell wire if the distances are not too long. - Now you need to power on the microcontroller.
 Take note that the heating system does not power the microcontroller, even if the BSB-LAN adapter's LED turns on when you connect it to the heating system.
 You need to supply power to the microcontroller via its USB port (or via PoE on the Olimex POE-ISO).
 Make sure to use a stable power supply with at least 2 amperes.
 Once the microcontroller is powered on, turn on the heating system.
 The red LED of the BSB-LAN adapter should alight.
 It should flicker occasionally.

 - Now open your webbrowser and open the IP address of BSB-LAN.
 If MDNS is enabled, you can directly go to